Loading...

 How to consume Coffee | Mixed Nuts without glucose spikes

-Add a source of lean protein, such as a hard-boiled egg or a small piece of grilled chicken, to your snack.
-This can help slow down the absorption of glucose into the bloodstream.
+Add a source of protein to your intake, such as a boiled egg or a small piece of cheese, which can help slow down the absorption of sugars.

-Incorporate foods high in fiber like chia seeds or a small portion of oats.
-Fiber can help moderate blood sugar levels by slowing digestion.
+Incorporate foods high in fiber like chia seeds or oats into your snack.
+These can help moderate blood sugar levels.

 Monitor Portion Size